-Sometimes known as “design hotels” or “lifestyle hotels”, boutique hotels began appearing in the 1980s in major cities like London, New York, and San Francisco.
-Typically boutique hotels are furnished in a themed, stylish and/or aspirational manner.
+Sometimes known as “designer hotels” or “lifestyle hotels”, boutique hotels began appearing in the 1980s in major cities like London, New York, and San Francisco.
+Typically boutique hotels are furnished in a themed, stylish, and/or aspirational manner.
 Boutique hotels are often individual and focused on offering their services in a comfortable, intimate, and welcoming setting.
-Guest rooms and suites may be fitted with telephone and Wi-Fi Internet, air-conditioning, honesty bars and often cable/pay TV, but equally may have none of these, focusing on quiet and comfort rather than gadgetry.
+Guest rooms and suites may be fitted with telephone and Wi-Fi Internet, air-conditioning, honesty bars, and often cable/pay TV, but equally may have none of these, focusing on quiet and comfort rather than gadgetry.
 Guest services are often attended to by 24-hour hotel staff.
-Many boutique hotels have on-site dining facilities, and the some offer bars and lounges that may also be open to the general public.
+Many boutique hotels have on-site dining facilities, and some offer bars and lounges that may also be open to the general public.
 Boutique hotels have typically been unique properties operated by individuals or companies with a small collection.
 (Source: Wikipedia)